Live Nation Entertainment: Legal issues

 The company has faced various lawsuits alleging ticket price fixing, hidden fees and anti-competitive practices.

 Destiny's Child manager Mathew Knowles unsuccessfully sued Live Nation in 2011, asserting that the company had spread false information about his business dealings with Beyoncé.

 In May 2022, Representative for New Jersey's 9th congressional district Bill Pascrell stated that he had issued letters to the Federal Trade Commission and U.S. Department of Justice calling for Live Nation to be unwound and broken up, citing its safety record and other factors.
 These calls were repeated in November 2022 after the Taylor Swift (The Eras Tour) Ticketmaster controversy.

 On August 2, 2023, Dynamic Ticket Systems, LLC. sued Ticketmaster and Live Nation for patent infringement.

 In May 2024, the company confirmed rumours of a 1.3 TB data leak, at subsidiary Ticketmaster, whose potential impact may extend to over 500 million of their customers, making it one of the world's biggest digital security breaches.
 The leak was attributed to the malicious efforts of ShinyHunters, a hacker group who allegedly targeted the company's Snowflake (cloud-based) infrastructure.
 The incident led to a class action lawsuit.

-In August of 2024, Ireland’s consumer watchdog ruled out an investigation into ticket pricing "after some tickets jumped in price by over 400 per cent on Ticketmaster within minutes" and failures of their website during sales of upcoming concerts for the band Oasis to be performed in August 2025.
+In August 2024, Ireland's consumer watchdog ruled out an investigation into ticket pricing "after some tickets jumped in price by over 400 per cent on Ticketmaster within minutes" and failures of their website during sales of upcoming concerts for the band Oasis to be performed in August 2025.

 In September 2025, the Federal Trade Commission in the United States and seven US states sued Ticketmaster and Live Nation, alleging the company engaged in illegal resale tactics that cost consumers billions of dollars.
 The lawsuit claims the companies colluded with brokers to collect tickets and then sell them at higher prices, and that advertised limits on broker sales on the Ticketmaster platform were not enforced.

 Department of Justice lawsuit

 On May 23, 2024, the U.S. Department of Justice announced it was suing Live Nation Entertainment over what it alleges are anti-competitive practices.
 The DOJ was joined in the lawsuit by 29 states and the District of Columbia.

+After Donald Trump became president in 2025, Live Nation retained lobbyists with ties to the administration, including Kellyanne Conway and Mike Davis, in connection with the Justice Department case.
+According to The Wall Street Journal, after the trial began Trump asked why the case had not been settled, and Live Nation executives, company lawyers, and Justice Department officials met at the White House on March 5, 2026, where a settlement was reached.
+The court was informed four days later, on March 9.

+On April 15, 2026, a federal jury in the Southern District of New York found that Live Nation and Ticketmaster had violated federal and state antitrust laws by unlawfully monopolizing primary ticketing services and the market for large amphitheaters, and by tying the company’s amphitheaters to its concert promotion services.